ThibeauK/forumistic-blog/posts/post7.md

 1/2 Contact from Raspberry Pi 3B+ to GND pin is accomplished by soldering a female pin connecter to the end of your wire in combination with a one pin connecter.
 The allocation of the GPIO pin function depends to the specific device.
 (Look up micro processors data-sheet)

+Including a switch is optional.
+However it is an important component to reduce the loss of electronic discharge.
+The user gains the option to use the tool portable or stationary.
+The latter implying the usage of an external corded power source.

  ┌──────────────┐          /
  │              │         /
  │ RASPBERRY PI │       ┌───┐